 In June 2006, the Kansas Lottery launched the "Super 7's" Electronic Game Card, which was approved by the Kansas Lottery Commission in 2005.

 On 31 January 2010, the Kansas Lottery added Mega Millions to its game offerings.

-In May 2017, Kansas lawmakers started taking steps towards legalizing lottery vending machines in order to help fund mental health services in the state.
+In May 2017, Kansas lawmakers started taking steps toward legalizing lottery vending machines to help fund mental health services in the state.